 In addition to the subtractions listed below, Virginia law also provides several deductions that may reduce your tax liability.
-Be sure to review these before completing your Virginia income tax return.

 Virginia Subtractions From Income

 Before you can calculate your tax amount, you must first determine your Virginia taxable income (VTI), upon which your tax is based.
 Federal adjusted gross income (FAGI) is the starting point for computing (VTI) on individual tax returns.
 Your FAGI is calculated on your federal individual tax return, which must be completed prior to filing your Virginia return.

 Virginia law exempts certain types of income that may have been reported in FAGI.
 Those items, listed below, should be subtracted when computing VTI.